 There are no regular screening tests for eye cancer in people at average risk.
 Screening is done to check for disease in people who don’t have symptoms.

 Eye exams are an important part of routine physicals.
-And an eye doctor (ophthalmologist) should check for signs of cancer during regular eye exams.
+Your eye care provider (ophthalmologist) should check for signs of cancer during regular eye exams.

 If you have a lot of irregular moles on your body (dysplastic nevus syndrome), you may need to have your eyes checked more often.
-If you have a dark spot on your iris, see an eye doctor.
-If you have a mole in your eye (eye nevus), your eye doctor should check it regularly for changes.
+If you have a dark spot on your iris, see an eye care provider.
+If you have a mole in your eye (eye nevus), your eye care provider should check it regularly for changes.